techbliss/Processor-Changer/README.md

 Processor-Changer
 =================

-Tool to change processor inside ida
+"Tool to change processor inside ida \n"

-No need to Reopen ida
+"No need to Reopen ida \n"

+HotKey is Alt+F7